Name: Mary McGraw

-Last year, the first-grade teacher at Anza Trail School cashed in on her wish.
+In 2016-17, the first-grade teacher at Anza Trail School cashed in on her wish.
 After receiving $5,000 through Fiesta Bowl Charities Wishes for Teachers program, McGraw expanded on her classroom reading library.

 “This wouldn’t have happened without the Fiesta Bowl,” McGraw said.
 “The grant I received changed my classroom.
 It was truly a dream come true.”